Commission for Accreditation of Park and Recreation Agencies

 Park System Receives National Recognition

-The Monmouth County Park System received re-accreditation in October 2014 from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
-This distinguished accomplishment was announced in Washington, DC at the National Recreation and Park Association (NRPA) 2014 NRPA Congress and Exposition.
+The Monmouth County Park System received re-accreditation in September 2019 from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
+This distinguished accomplishment was announced at the 2019 NRPA Conference in Baltimore, Maryland.

 The Park System received its first accreditation in 1994, the same year the CAPRA guidelines were established, and has continuously maintained its status as an accredited agency.